 1.5 oz.
 (20 cups) or 6 oz.
 (80 cups)

 Grown in Panchthar, Nepal at an elevation of 6,000 feet, this white tea consists of young leaves and buds, making it a very "tippy" tea.
 The leaves are hand-plucked before withering and drying in natural sunlight.
 This minimal processing results in a lighter feel than green or black teas, along with a pale yellow liquor.
-Organically grown, White Sunrise has velvety floral aroma with vanilla top-notes, along a flavor of spring blossoms, muscatel and melted butter.
+Organically grown, White Sunrise has a velvety floral aroma with vanilla top-notes and a flavor of spring blossoms, muscatel and melted butter.

 Amount: 2 grams of loose tea per cup of water (a pinch)